drinkyouroj/datagram-installer/README.md

 ## Features

 - Automatic download and installation of the latest Datagram CLI
-- Secure storage of license key in `~/.datagram_key` with restricted permissions
+- Secure storage of license key in `~/.datagram_key` with restricted permissions (600)
 - Systemd service for automatic startup and process management
 - Automatic log rotation via systemd-journald
 - Graceful error handling and user feedback
+- Environment-based key storage for enhanced security

 ## Prerequisites